-For many contemporary mountain bikes, wider rims and tyres are the norm.
-These dramatically improve grip and predictability, which boosts ride confidence, stability, comfort and speed.
-Frames with longer top tubes, lower standover heights and slacker head tube angles are pretty standard now, too.
+On most cutting-edge mountain bikes, wider rims and tyres are now standard, which dramatically improves grip and control.
+This, in turn, boosts ride confidence, stability, comfort and riding speeds.
+Frames with longer top tubes, lower standover heights and slacker headtube angles are now standard too.
 These elements all add up to a drastically improved riding experience.

 - Best mountain bikes under £500